Let’s Meet Some More Bollers.

 Newspaper ads from the 1950’s featured a variety of Boller Beverage products, and the Boller Ginger Ale postcard promotion (below) from 1951 saved you 5-cents on a bottle!

-Sadly, Boller Beverages went out of business sometime in the early 1990’s, and the factory was closed.
+Sadly, Boller Beverages – after nearly 100 years in business and three generations of Bollers – went out of business in 1982, and the factory was closed.
 Boller Beverages – gone, but not forgotten.

 Carl H. Boller was born on October 31, 1868 in Cooper County, Missouri – just west of Columbia.
 19 years later, on March 10, 1887, his younger brother – Robert O. Boller – was born in St. Joseph.
 Their parents – Charles W. and Pauline (Gritzmacher) Boller – raised nine children – 3 sons and 6 daughters – with both Carl and Robert finishing eighth grade at Ernst School in St. Joseph.
 Their eldest brother – William F. – was involved in vaudeville, and for a time, Carl joined Will’s troupe as a scenery artist.